Azure/autorest/docs/generate/directives.md

 ```

 Referring to the parameter's location in the operation, our filter would be `where: '$.paths["/vm"].get.parameters[0]'`.
 We're changing the name of the parameter,
-so our transform would apply to the `name` field (or the [`x-ms-client-name`] field if we've defined one for the parameter).
+so you could apply your transform to the `name` field.
+However, it's better to change the [`x-ms-client-name`][x_ms_client_name] field instead, since there could be
+this field defined for your parameter, and this field overrides the `name` field.
 This becomes

 ``` yaml
 ### Directive renaming "getVirtualMachine"'s parameter "id" to "identifier".